 E-Learning opportunities on biodiversity and IPBES

-Last edited 18 April 2024 (note that additional links were added; earlier content was not checked for updates at this time).
+Last edited 24 September 2024 (note that select information for updated; most content was not checked for updates at this time).

 What is biodiversity?
 What is IPBES?
 And what does it actually do?
 Fortunately, we now have plenty of learning opportunities to choose from.
 This blog post was inspired by an ONet Caucus Day: thank you to ONet's many dedicated volunteers!
 This is the first in a series: scroll down for links to parts 2 and 3.